 03. Communications tools

-One final recommendation is Calendly.
-Booking meetings can often be more painful that it should be.
+One final recommendation for communication is (12) Calendly.
+Booking in meetings can often be more painful that it should be.
 Calendly allows people to book a time slot with you and have it automatically added to both your calendars (it works with both Google and Office 365).
 It caters for conflicts and only shows slots that you specify.

 04. Design and code tools

-InVision11 bills itself as "The world's leading prototyping, collaboration & workflow platform" and it's certainly popular amongst designers.
-It's really come to the fore in the last couple of years and having used it myself, I would definitely recommend you adding it to your freelance toolbox.
+(13) InVision has really come to the fore in the last couple of years and having used it myself, I would definitely recommend adding it to your freelance toolbox.
 InVision can do a lot, here's a flavour:

 - Advanced animations and transitions